Houses in Multiple Occupation (HMOs)

 You may need a licence to operate your HMO.
 We operate two licensing schemes for HMOs: mandatory licensing and additional licensing:

-- Any 1 or 2 storey property with 5 or more unrelated occupiers, forming more than 1 *household and sharing amentities;
+- Any property with 5 or more unrelated occupiers, forming more than 1 *household and sharing amentities;

-- Any 3 or more storey property with 3 or more unrelated occupiers, forming more than 1 *household and sharing amentities
+- Any property with 3 or more stories with 3 or more unrelated occupiers, forming more than 1 *household and sharing amentities

 Habitable basements, loft conversions and commercial units all count as a storey.